 As a final step, the County will sanitize the work areas where the COVID-19 positive employee worked.
 It may be necessary that the building be closed to allow for the sanitation to take place.
-If there is a need to close your building, you will be sent home to telecommute and/or be sent home with pay for the remainder of the day.
+If there is a need to close your building, you will be sent home with pay for the remainder of the day.